Workshops and Networking Functions

 Expressions of interest are now open for registered Conference delegates.

-Workshop 1 - How do we improve public health messaging during periods of bushfire smoke and poor air quality? - SOLD OUT
+Workshop 1 - How do we improve public health messaging during periods of bushfire smoke and poor air quality? - REGISTRATIONS CLOSED

 Date: Friday 23 October 2020